Easy Chickpea Dill Salad Recipe: Spice Hacks & Storage Tips for Freshness

 Use Fresh Herbs as a Layer Separator

-An underused trick is placing a layer of fresh herbs (like parsley or extra dill) between the salad and the lid of the container.
-These herbs act as a natural barrier and help maintain texture and aroma.
+Place a layer of fresh parsley or extra dill between the salad and container lid.
+This natural barrier maintains texture and aroma.

 Cooler Fridge Zones = Longer Shelf Life